Lunesta Side Effects

 Applies to eszopiclone: oral tablet

-Along with its needed effects, eszopiclone (the active ingredient contained in Lunesta) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by eszopiclone (the active ingredient contained in Lunesta).
+In the event that any of these side effects do occur, they may require medical attention.

 - confusion—more common in older adults